allegroai/clearml-docs/docs/fundamentals/projects.md

 ### Creating sub-projects

 When [initializing a task](task.md#task-creation), its project needs to be specified.
 If the project entered does not exist, it will be created.
-Projects can be divided into sub-projects, just like folders are broken into sub-folders.
+Projects can contain sub-projects, just like folders can contain sub-folders.
 Input into the `project_name` parameter a target project path.
 The project path should follow the project tree hierarchy, in which the project and sub-projects are slash (`/`) delimited.